Emmanuel-obiora/Emmanuel-obiora/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend for building web applications.

-- :seedling: Exploring technologies in frontend web development i.e TypeScript.
+- :seedling: Exploring technologies in frontend web development i.e Ruby on Rails.

 - :zap: In my free time, I solve problems on codewars, frontendmentor challenge and read technical articles.